 Slice the Bread: Then start slicing the bread into thick 1 inch slices, but DON’T cut completely through.
 This aids in the cream cheese mixture staying in the bread.

 Prepare the Stuffing: Next whip the cream cheese, powdered sugar, and vanilla together, fold in the berries and spread a layer between each piece of toast.

 Mix Together the Custard: Now we need to make the custard by mixing the eggs, milk, cream and cinnamon together.
 Pour it over the stuffed toast.
 It’s best to let the custard soak into the bread for 30 minutes to an hour.

-Preheat the Oven: Preheat your oven and cover the french toast with tinfoil.
+Preheat the Oven: Preheat your oven, sprinkle the remaining brown sugar over the top of the bread and cover the french toast with tinfoil.

 Bake the French Toast: Bake for 15 minutes covered, then remove the tinfoil and bake for an additional 30 minutes.
 Serve immediately with maple syrup and whipped cream.

 And there you have it!
 An easy berry-filled breakfast that the whole family will love.
 Here are some extra tips to get you the best results with your french toast: